Fillability obstructions for high-dimensional confoliations: Introduction

 The work \cite{DatRuk04} studies explicit necessary and sufficient conditions for the existence of \emph{linear deformations}\footnote{In \cite{ET_confoliations} a \emph{contact deformation} is a smooth family $(\alpha_t)_{t\in[0,\epsilon)}$ with $\alpha_0$ defining the given (con)foliation and $\alpha_t$ contact for all $t>0$, and a contact deformation is \emph{linear} if it satisfies $\frac{\d}{\d t}\vert_{t=0}\alpha_t\wedge \d \alpha_t^n>0$.
 However, in \cite{DatRuk04}, a linear deformation means instead a contact deformation $(\alpha_t)_{t\in[0,\epsilon)}$ of the form $\alpha_0 + t\beta$.} of foliations to contact structures in high dimensions, but in the case of a foliation defined by a closed one-form.
 Lastly, \cite{DatKho12} considers \emph{affine deformations}, namely contact deformations $(\alpha_t)_{t\in[0,\epsilon)}$ with $\alpha_t = c_t \alpha_0 + d_t\beta$ for some $c,d\colon [0,\epsilon)\to \R$ with $c(0)=1$ and $d(0)=0$, restricting to the case where $\beta$ is a contact form.

+In this paper, we take the approach of equipping smooth confoliations (by which we simply mean hyperplane fields $\ker\alpha$ with $\alpha\wedge \d \alpha^n\geq 0$) with additional geometric structures, namely symplectic and complex; in the second case, our notion is a more restrictive version of the proposed definition in \cite{ET_confoliations}.
+Moreover, in ambient dimension three, our definitions are completely equivalent to the one in \cite{ET_confoliations}; i.e.\ in that ambient dimension, geometric structures always exist.

-We introduce in this paper a new definition of confoliation, and of additional geometric structures that one can equip them with.
-In ambient dimension three our definition is completely equivalent to the one in \cite{ET_confoliations}.
-The first reason for doing so is that our notion will allow us to develop the technical tools to obstruct symplectic fillability via pseudo-holomorphic curves theory (for curves that are closed or have a totally-real boundary condition).
-The second reason, which is in fact related to the first one, is that the original definition in high dimensions leads to counter-intuitive situations like positive confoliations which can be locally negative contact structures, or, even if we add the condition $\alpha\wedge \d\alpha^n\geq 0$ to the original definition, one can have positive confoliations which are locally the product of a negative contact structure with some other even-dimensional factor.
-Motivated by these two reasons, we then propose the following definition (more details are given in \Cref{sec:confoliations_high_dim} below).
+The first reason for considering such additional geometric structure is that doing so will allow us to develop the technical tools to obstruct symplectic fillability via pseudo-holomorphic curves theory (for curves that are closed or have a totally-real boundary condition).
+The second reason, which is in fact related to the first one, is that the original definition in high dimensions given in \cite{ET_confoliations} (namely, that there is an almost complex structure $J_\xi$ on $\xi$ such that $d\alpha(v,J_\xi v)\geq 0$ for all $v\in \xi$) leads to counter-intuitive situations like positive confoliations that can be locally negative contact structures, or, even if we add the condition $\alpha\wedge \d\alpha^n\geq 0$ to the original definition, one can have positive confoliations which are locally the product of a negative contact structure with some other even-dimensional factor.
+The motivation in this paper to add the aforementioned additional complex and symplectic structures (compatible in a way which we will detail below) comes exactly from these two reasons.
+We are now going to describe first the additional complex data.

+The first one is that of a \textbf{tame confoliation}.
+This is a hyperplane field $\xi=\ker\alpha$ on an odd dimensional manifold $M$, satisfying $\alpha\wedge (d\alpha)^n\geq 0$, and for which there is a complex structure $J_\xi$ such that for any one-form $\alpha$ defining $\xi$ we have

+where $\cK_\xi$ is the \textbf{characteristic distribution} $\cK_\xi=\ker(\d\alpha\vert_{\xi})\subset \xi$ of $\xi$.
+We say in this case that $J_\xi$ is tamed by the partial conformal symplectic class induced by $\xi$ and denoted by $\CpS_{\xi}$.
+The additional information that tameness guarantees is that vectors in $\cK_\xi$ are the \emph{only ones} for which $\d\alpha(v,J_\xi v)=0$, and in particular, this implies that $\cK_\xi$ is $J_\xi$-invariant.
+Such a complex structure captures much better the geometry of the confoliation than one for which one simply requires $\d\alpha(v,J_\xi v)\geq 0$ as proposed in \cite{ET_confoliations}, since it distinguishes more effectively between contact and integrable directions; as we will describe below, in the context of symplectic fillings this will translate in a topological control of pseudo-holomorphic curves touching tangentially the confoliated boundary.